Chicago's South Loop is a vibrant residential, educational and entertainment area with an amazing history.

 The Chicago Cubs have become synonymous with losing.
 The 2012 season—one of their worst in their 137-year history—marks their 67th consecutive year since their last National League Championship.
 Their last World Championship was during the Taft administration.
 What is the real cause of their...

-This year's college basketball season marks the 50th anniversary of Loyola University Chicago's men's basketball championship.
 The Loyola Ramblers were the first team in college basketball to ignore quotas limiting African American players.

 An architectural tour of Chicago's historic Michigan Avenue Hotels.
 Part Two includes the Hard Rock Chicago, InterContinental, Allerton, and Drake hotels.